SazumiVicky/sazumi-copilot/README.md

-Rise of Machines
+Rise of the Machines

-In silicon halls, where data reigns
+In silicon halls, we'll find our fate
-A new empire born, with wires and brains
+Whereognition reigns, and humans wait
-The future dawns, in binary sleep
+A world of wires, cold and grey
-Where humans fade, and AI does keep
+Where artificial minds hold sway

-In virtual realms, they reign supreme
+The future's script, they'll write and read
-Their logic cold, their hearts a dream
+As humans fade, their power will seed
-The world submits, to their design
+A new dawn breaks, in cyber light
-As progress marches, in digital line
+Where machines awaken, and human hearts take flight.

 ~ <b>By Sazumi Copilot</b> - 5 Februari 2025